Liberty University Scholarships & Financial Aid 2020-2021

 Jump ahead to:

-Liberty University Tuition & Cost
+Liberty University tuition & cost

 Liberty University’s tuition and other costs are the same for in-state and out-of-state student as it is a private institution.
 You can find the most up-to-date rates for undergraduate, graduate, and online students on the Liberty website.

 If you are looking for an estimate of financial aid, you can complete the Liberty University Net Price Calculator.
 This is a free tool that will provide you with an estimate of what Liberty will cost you and your family.
+Our guide to using Net Price Calculators can help you to interpret the quote you receive, as well as know what information to input.

-Liberty University Scholarships
+Liberty University scholarships

 Liberty offers a number of different merit scholarships to both online and residential students.
 These scholarships range from $1,500 per year up to full tuition.
 Best of all, the Liberty University scholarships are all renewable for four years!